NVIDIA-Omniverse/kit-app-template/templates/apps/usd_viewer/README.md

 ### Local Streaming

-The UI-based template applications in this repository produce more than a single `.kit` file.
-For the USD Viewer template application, this includes `{your-app-name}_gdn.kit` and `{your-app-name}_streaming.kit`.
-For local streaming, we'll use the `{your-app-name}_streaming.kit` file.
+During the creation of a new application, you can enable streaming by selecting the desired streaming layer(s) for your application.
+Selecting the **Omniverse Kit App Streaming (Default)** layer will create a `{your-app-name}_streaming.kit` which we will use for local streaming.
 This file inherits from the base application and adds necessary streaming components like `omni.kit.livestream.webrtc`.
 To try local streaming, you need a web client to connect to the streaming server.

 #### 1. Clone Web Viewer Sample